-WoodPad for iPad review
+WoodPad for iPad full review

 The WoodPad, from Hertfordshire based Robert J Turner & Co is, as the name suggests, a wood stand for Apple's iPad tablet computer.
 Apparently lovingly crafted, it actually looks better in the flesh than online.
 Clearly manufactured to a high standard, the WoodPad is finished by hand and polished with a satin lacquer.